-Micro firms aren’t looking into the apprenticeship scheme because of the admin burden
+Micro firms don’t use the apprenticeship scheme because of the admin burden

 Things to consider if you do want to hire an apprentice

 You should initially check the apprenticeships framework to find one in your industry at a suitable level, then register interest with the National Apprenticeship Service, find a training organisation that offers apprenticeships for your industry and check you’re eligible for a grant, then apply.
 Once you’ve got a training organisation secured, they should advertise the apprenticeship for you.
 When you’ve selected an apprentice, you must make an apprenticeship agreement with them.
 Those that would like to employ an apprentice without the responsibility of?running the apprenticeship scheme, can also look into using an apprenticeship training agency.